OpenZeppelin/nile/README.md

 A few things to notice here:

-1. `nile deploy <contract_name>` looks for an artifact with the same name
+- `nile deploy <contract_name>` looks for an artifact with the same name.
-2. This created a `localhost.deployments.txt` file storing all data related to my deployment
+- This created a `localhost.deployments.txt` file storing all data related to my deployment.
-3. The `--alias` parameter lets me create a unique identifier for future interactions, if no alias is set then the contract's address can be used as identifier
+- The `--alias` parameter lets me create a unique identifier for future interactions, if no alias is set then the contract's address can be used as identifier.
-4. By default Nile works on local, but you can use the `--network` parameter to interact with `mainnet`, `goerli`, and the default `localhost`.
+- By default Nile works on local, but you can use the `--network` parameter to interact with `mainnet`, `goerli`, and the default `localhost`.
-5. By default, the ABI corresponding to the contract will be registered with the deployment.
+- By default, the ABI corresponding to the contract will be registered with the deployment.
 To register a different ABI file, use the `--abi` parameter.
+- `--track` and `--debug` flags can be used to chain the `setup` call with `nile status` + the chosen flag.
+See `status` below for a complete description.

 ### `setup`